Documentation forSolarWinds Observability SaaS

 Do you have another profiler installed?

 If you have the AppOptics .NET agent installed, it must be uninstalled before installing the SolarWinds Observability APM Library.
-See Migrate the .NET Library from AppOptics to SolarWinds Observability for more information on upgrading from the AppOptics .NET agent to the SolarWinds Observability APM Library.
+See Migrate the .NET Library from AppOptics to SolarWinds Observability SaaS for more information on upgrading from the AppOptics .NET agent to the SolarWinds Observability APM Library.

 Only one APM library can be used at a time.
 An APM library using the CLR profiler interface can be identified by its CLSID configured in the COR_PROFILER environment variable: